 (2) To designate recipient of original or copy of letter ruling or determination letter.
-Unless the power of attorney provides otherwise, the Service will send the original of Copies of letter ruling or determination letter sent to multiple representatives

-Original of letter ruling or determination letter sent to taxpayer's representative the letter ruling or determination letter to the taxpayer and a copy of the letter ruling or determination letter to the taxpayer's representative.
+Unless the power of attorney provides otherwise, the Service will send the original of the letter ruling or determination letter to the taxpayer and a copy of the letter ruling or determination letter to the taxpayer's representative.
 In this case, the letter ruling or determination letter is addressed to the taxpayer.
 It is preferred that Form 2848, Power of Attorney and Declaration of Representative, be used to provide the representative's authorization.
 See section 8.01(14) of this revenue procedure.

-No copy of letter ruling or determination letter sent to taxpayer's representative
+Copies of letter ruling or determination letter sent to multiple representatives